tripplea-sg/Cloud_Administration_Workshop/Lab-2/Readme.md

 </br>
 (Refer to Step-3 on the video) </br>
 1. On the Navigation Menu, under Core Infrastructure, select Networking -> Virtual Cloud Networks.
+2. Click on Start VCN Wizard.
+3. On Start VCN Wizard, select VCN with Internet Connectivity and click on Button Start VCN Wizard.
+4. On Create a VCN with Internet Connectivity, under Basic Information, enter VCN Name and select the Compartment.  </br>
+Under Configure VCN and Subnets, add 10.0.0.0/16 on VCN CIDR Block, 10.0.0.0/24 on Public Subnet CIDR Block, and 10.0.1.0/24 on Private Subnet CIDR Block and click Next.
+5. Under Review and Create, review the Oracle Virtual Cloud Network (VCN) and Subnets information and click on Create.
+6. The Virtual Cloud Network creation is completed.
+7. On Created Virtual Cloud Network, click on View Virtual Cloud Network to view the VCN and Subnets created.